St. Regis Mohawk Reservation in Franklin County, New York — The American Northeast (Mid-Atlantic)

 Erected by Seaway Trail, Inc.

 Location.
 44° 58.72′ N, 74° 41.623′ W. Marker is in St. Regis Mohawk Reservation, New York, in Franklin County.
 Marker can be reached from the intersection of New York State Route 37 and Library Road.
-Touch for map.
-Marker is at the apex of the loop road to the front door of the Akwesasne Library, Museum, and Gift Shop.
-The marker faces the building.
-Marker is on the north side of NY 37 generally midway between the hamlet of Hogansburg and the NY 37 bridge over the Raquette River.
+Marker is at the apex of the loop road to Touch for map.
 Marker is at or near this postal address: 321 NY Route 37, Hogansburg NY 13655, United States of America.
+Touch for directions.

 Other nearby markers.
-The French Presence in Cornwall (approx. 2.9 miles away in Canada); Cornwall Canal (approx. 4.8 kilometers away in Canada); The Founding of Cornwall (approx. 4.8 kilometers away in Canada); War of 1812 (approx. 5.2 kilometers away in Canada); Captain Samuel Anderson (approx. 5.2 kilometers away in Canada); The Rev. John Strachan in Cornwall (approx. 5.3 kilometers away in Canada); The Glengarry Fencibles (approx. 5.5 kilometers away in Canada); Right Reverend John Strachan (approx. 5.6 kilometers away in Canada).
+At least 8 other markers are within 6 kilometers of this marker, measured as the crow flies.
+The French Presence in Cornwall (approx. 2.9 miles away in Canada); Cornwall Canal (approx. 4.8 kilometers away in Canada); The Founding of Cornwall (approx. 4.8 kilometers away in Canada); The Rossmore House / La Maison Rossmore (approx. 5.1 kilometers away in Canada); New York Cafe / Le Café New York (approx. 5.1 kilometers away in Canada); War of 1812 (approx. 5.2 kilometers away in Canada); The Cornwall Orphanage / L'orphelinat de Cornwall (approx. 5.2 kilometers away in Canada); United Empire Loyalists (approx. 5.2 kilometers away in Canada).

 Also see . . .